Yandex Cloud

 Pausing processesPausing processes

-Pausing processes in a group only interrupts the automatic scaling of the group and the auto-healing and updating of instances.
+Pausing a group's processes interrupts only the following processes: group autoscaling, automatic recovery and updating of instances.
 All instances running when processes are paused continue to run.

-The group status changes to PAUSED.
+The group's status changes to PAUSED.
 The statuses of all the instances remain unchanged, and you will continue to be charged for their use.

 Any significant changes to the group, such as re-sizing the group or re-configuring instances, will not be applied until processes are resumed.